jzzh123/Self_Introduction/README.md

 # jzzh226
-im beginner to this field ，wish your criticism
+Im new to this field, please be generous to give your criticism